robtweed/qewd-baseline/INTERACTIVE.md

 - the *socket.io* object (*io*)

-Starting the QEWD Client triggers a chain of events.
+Invoking the QEWD Client *EWD.start()* method triggers a chain of events.
 In summary:

 - the browser establishes a Web-Socket connection with the QEWD back-end
 - the browser sends a *register* WebSocket message to the QEWD back-end